Probing laser-driven surface and subsurface dynamics via grazing-incidence XFEL scattering and diffraction: Results and discussions

-In Fig.~\ref{fig:Au111} a), lineouts of the Au(111) diffraction peak are shown for various time delays.
+In Fig.~\ref{fig:Au111} a), lineouts of the Au (111) diffraction peak are shown for various time delays.
 No peak is observed in the unpumped (cold) sample, as expected, because at grazing incidence the reciprocal lattice vector is not aligned with the [111] direction.
-Upon laser excitation, the (111) peak emerges and its intensity increases within 30~ps, indicating grain rotation.
+Upon laser excitation, the (111) peak emerges, and its intensity increases within 30~ps, indicating grain rotation.
 Such ultrafast grain redistribution is typically associated with melting~\cite{Li17}.
 Complete melting would eliminate the (111) peak and produce a broader and weaker liquid diffuse signal; in our case only a subtle increase in diffuse scattering around the (111) peak is observed, consistent with partial melting common to transient melt states~\cite{Robinson23, Descamps24}.
-The emergence of a well-defined (111) peak—initially absent in the cold state—indicates recrystallization after melting, with randomly oriented grains producing an azimuthally homogeneous (111) reflection.
-After \(\SI{30}{\pico\second}\), the diffraction intensity decreases at \(\SI{100}{\pico\second}\) and \(\SI{300}{\pico\second}\), before recovering by \(\SI{1000}{\pico\second}\) to a level comparable to that at \(\SI{30}{\pico\second}\); a similar trend is observed for the (200) peak (Fig.~\ref{fig:Au200}).
-We attribute the low intensities at 100 and $\SI{300}{\pico\second}$ \textit{not} to changes within the sample itself, but to variations in the incident x-ray flux arising from pointing fluctuations upstream of the final focusing CRL optic.
+The emergence of a well-defined (111) peak—initially absent in the cold state— therefore indicates recrystallization following melting, with randomly oriented grains producing an azimuthally homogeneous (111) reflection.
+After $\SI{30}{\pico\second}$, the (111) reflection peak remains clearly observable at all later delays, despite variations in its measured intensity which we attribute to variations in the incident x-ray flux arising from pointing fluctuations upstream of the final focusing CRL optic.
 These observations indicate surface-localized transient melting during the first few tens of ps.
-Once the surface temperature falls below the melting threshold, recrystallization begins — by 30 ps at our fluence — consistent with Li et al. (Cu)\cite{Li17} and Zhigilei et al. (Ni)\cite{Zhigilei09} at the absorbed fluences of a few tens of $\si{\milli\joule\per\centi\meter\squared}$.
+Once the surface temperature falls below the melting threshold, recrystallization begins at about 30 ps (for our fluence), consistent with Li et al. (Cu)\cite{Li17} and Zhigilei et al. (Ni)\cite{Zhigilei09} for absorbed fluences of a few tens of $\si{\milli\joule\per\centi\meter\squared}$.
+Here, Zhigilei et al. used 1 ps pulses, in contrast to the 100 fs pulses used in our experiment; although the pulse duration can affect transient absorption, the tens-of-ps resolidification timescale is expected to be set mainly by the post-equilibration temperature profile (i.e., the absorbed energy density).
+This is consistent with the 100 fs results of Li et al. (2017), which reported similar skin-depth-confined melting at the top few tens of nanometers and resolidification within a few tens of picoseconds near the fluence threshold for surface melting.
 Fig.~\ref{fig:Au111} b) summarizes the temporal evolution of the Au(111) peak position obtained via Gaussian fitting.
 A rapid shift to higher $Q_z$ is observed within 1–10~ps, stabilizing after $\approx\SI{30}{\pico\second}$.
 The shift $(Q_{30ps}-Q_{0ps})/Q_{0ps} \sim 0.5 \%$ describes the strain along the reciprocal lattice vector $G_{111}$.
 In grazing incidence, $G_{111}$ makes an angle $\approx \theta_{111}$ to the sample normal, with $2\theta_{111} = \SI{34}{\degree}$ the Bragg angle.
 The projected strain is \(\epsilon_{\mathrm{proj}}(\theta_{111}) = \epsilon_{\perp} \cos^{2}\theta_{111} + \epsilon_{\parallel} \sin^{2}\theta_{111} = 0.92\,\epsilon_{\perp} + 0.085\,\epsilon_{\parallel}\), indicating predominant sensitivity to the strain along the surface normal.